 ENT Associates of Alabama, P.C. is the largest Otolaryngology practice in Alabama with 7 locations, 15 physicians, and over 600 years of combined staff and physician experience.

-ENT Associates of Alabama now has an online Patient Portal...
+At ENT Associates of Alabama we take employee appreciation very...
 Read more →

 Our founding physician and a Birmingham, Alabama, native who completed medical school and residency at the University of Alabama.
 Practice interests include all aspects of otolaryngology head and neck surgery and facial plastic and reconstructive surgery.
 Special interest lie in facial plastic and reconstructive surgery, surgery for sleep apnea and sinus surgery.